-On Friday 11 July 2025 at 6pm we’ll meet for dinner in central Tokyo.
+On Saturday 20 September 2025 at 6pm we’ll meet for dinner in central Tokyo – please note its Saturday this time –

 6:00pm – 8:30pm dinner